shakeel-faiz/FF/04Apr-15/mak-mp4.md

    - [Method 3: Online Tools][3]
    - [Method 4: Command Line Tools (FFmpeg)][4]
 - [Final Tips][5]

+## Why MP4?
+Before we dive into the how, let's quickly discuss the why.
+MP4 is one of the most widely supported video formats, making it the go-to choice for sharing videos online, on mobile devices, and across different platforms.
+It offers a great balance between quality and file size, thanks to the H.264 video codec and AAC audio codec.

 ## Method 1: Using a Video Editor